ghga-de/docs.ghga.de/user_docs/other/iva.md

 1. To create and verify a contact navigate to the [GHGA Data Portal](https://data.ghga.de/).

-2. After logging in visit "Your GHGA account page" by clicking on your profile on the top right corner.
+2. After logging in, visit "Your GHGA account page" by clicking on your profile on the top right corner.
     ![Screenshot of GHGA Data Portal user profile – as described in the text above.](../assets/img/account_page.png){ width="300" }

 3. Here the menu "Independent Verification Addresses (IVAs)", lists all registered contact addresses.
 To add a new one, click "Add an IVA":